Reynaldi2805/employee_perfomance_project/README.md

 5. **Analysis and Visualization**: Kibana is utilized to create interactive dashboards and visualizations, allowing stakeholders to explore and interpret employee performance metrics.

 6. **ETL Automation**: Airflow orchestrates the ETL processes, automating the extraction, transformation, and loading of data into Elasticsearch, ensuring a consistent and up-to-date analysis environment.

-## Getting Started

-To get started with the project, follow these steps:

-1. Clone the project repository.
-2. Install Docker and Docker Compose if not already installed.
-3. Configure the necessary environment variables and settings.
-4. Build and run the Docker containers using Docker Compose.
-5. Access Kibana to explore the data visualizations and dashboards.
-6. Use Airflow to manage and monitor the ETL workflows.